zaaraa-z/track-your-order/README.md

-﻿# Zara-TrackingOrder
+﻿# Zara-TrackYourOrder
-"TrackingOrder" is a responsive web application for tracking customer’s delivery.
+"TrackYourOrder" is a responsive web application for tracking customer’s delivery.

 ## Usage
 Open the project folder and run the "index.html" file!